 Test & measurement

 However, it is essential to point out that none of the parameters in the first paragraph appears to bear any direct correlation with one of the subjective attributes in the second paragraph.
-There are performance indicators that correspond significantly with the measured low-frequency extension, such as the perceived bass extension.
-It is crucial to highlight, though, that there will still be other elements of calculated success that apply as well.
+Performance indicators correspond significantly with the measured low-frequency extension, such as the perceived bass extension.
+It is crucial to highlight that there will still be other elements of calculated success that apply as well.
 What one can hear always is based on more than just one measurement.